DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world2.md

 "Originally it is our tent."

 Clank of metal could be heard.
-In their rear was silver haired commander, behind her was bodyguard Fairin.
+In their rear was silver haired commander, behind her was bodyguard Farin.

 "Jeanne's tent?"